-Because of Covid-19, many chipping companies across the country have been struggling to keep up with increased number of orders and decreased number of in-person personnel.
+Because of Covid-19, many shipping companies across the country have been struggling to keep up with increased number of orders and decreased number of in-person personnel.
 This has led to many brands, such as Hale and Endura Flap, to require additional days or weeks to build their doors.

 That being said, these three brands all arrived at my door within three to four days of ordering.
 Whether you’re using Amazon or our shipper, FedEx, United States residents should get their pet door within one week during normal times.

 Is there anything better than opening up a new package?
 Even when you know what’s inside, the excitement is there.

 The Ideal Aluminum Pet Door comes in a standard brown box with packing wrap.
 They use the same box for the pet door itself as the one they use for big box stores like Lowes and Home Depot.

 The Petsafe Plastic Pet Door also came in a box within a box!
 This would fit on the shelves of Petco or PetSmart, and has all the features and functions that you can find online, written right on the box.